Dog Park Etiquette

 - At this stage, if you’ve followed the rules, you should be comfortable enough to let your dog off the leash.
 Keep your eye on your dog and the other dog’s body language and look for equal and even play.
 Equal and fun play can be observed through relaxed, bouncy and loose body language which includes lots of play bows and breaks.
 When a dog’s body becomes rigid or they display sharp intentional movements, if your dog is simply being bullied by a dog that stands over your dog, humps your dog, or chases your dog incessantly, this is not considered nice equal play.
 This interaction is one-sided it is no longer considered fun for the dog on the receiving end.
 This is the time to intervene.
 Call your dog away and ask the owner of the other dog to do the same.
 When dog display these behaviours during play they need a break to calm down or may even have to leave the park and call it a day.
 Keep in mind that certain interactions can be highly arousing to some dogs, and arousal can easily escalate into aggression.
 Watching your dogs movements and activity and intervening at the right time will prevent this from occurring.

-- Having your dog trained to “Come when Called” and having other basic training skills on board before you head out, will benefit both you and your dog.
+- Training a reliable recall and having other basic training skills on board before you head out, will benefit both you and your dog.
 This established training, along with the essential bond you’ve created with your dog, will aid in the correct response and appropriate reaction from your best friend when in the dog park.
 These factors will make a huge positive difference to your off-leash time with your dog.

 - Interact with your dog in the presence of other canines.
 Bring a ball or a toy to encourage interaction.
 Bring your treats to encourage the behaviours that you’ve trained, while watching that there is no food guarding issues between the dogs present.
 This is important as your dog learns that they have the freedom to play with the other dogs present, but they can also still focus, and interact with you.
 This interaction also maintains harmony in the dog park, as all the dogs there are not then solely focused on each other.